by Tim Isbell

 (short sermons for use in a wedding ceremony)

-I have 4 scripture-based exhortations designed for insertion into wedding ceremonies.
-So in some sessions I use the scripture(s) from one of these exhortations, and also provide the couple a copy of the exhortation.
+I have four scripture-based exhortations designed for insertion into wedding ceremonies.
+So in some sessions, I use the scripture(s) from one of these exhortations and also provide the couple a copy of the exhortation.
 I let the couple choose which exhortation they want in their wedding, so using these scriptures during premarriage counseling helps them decide.
 Here are scriptures from the exhortations and links to the Google Docs files of the exhortations themselves:

-... is something Robin developed from A Circle of Quiet, by Madeleine L’Engle.
-I generally use this in the first session.
+Robin (my wife) developed this resource from A Circle of Quiet, by Madeleine L’Engle.
+I use this in the first session.

-... is something I extracted from John Eldridge's: Wild at Heart.
-It's the 3 desires that live in the heart of every guy, and the 3 things that live in the heart of every gal... and the questions that every guy and gal need answered.
+This is extracted from John Eldridge's: Wild at Heart.
+It's the three desires of every guy and the three desires of every gal.
+And it includes the questions that every guy and gal need to be answered.
 I don't always use this one; sometimes I use it in the session on Sexuality when I'm alone with the groom.

-... is for those of us who have difficulty getting in touch with our feelings.
-It's simply a list of feelings that we can choose from and then fill in the blank, "I feel ______."
-This is a good resource for the session when you're discussing the Shared Feelings (or maybe Communications) category.
+Some of us have difficulty getting in touch with our feelings.
+So this resource is simply a list of feelings to help us know how to fill in the blank: "I feel ______."
+I use this one when we're discussing the Shared Feelings (or maybe Communications) category.

-... is a synopsis of the "must haves" and the "important, but not essential" items that need to be in place before a couple decides to marry.
+This resource is excellent for the Christian couple, and also quite useful for others.
+It identifies the "must haves" as well as the "important, but not essential" conditions for a successful marriage.
 It's from Bill and Lynn Hybels' book by the same title.

 This is a great resource to help couples understand marriage in terms of Venn diagrams.

-... teaches that every act of love is either an act of work or courage.
-It's source is a concept from M. Scott Peck's The Road Less Traveled.
+Whenever I'm trying to explain what acts of love are, I use this resource - whether in premarriage counseling or elsewhere.
+It teaches that every act of love is either an act of work or courage.
+Its source is from M. Scott Peck's The Road Less Traveled.

 This is an excellent guide for how to progress sexually through the courtship season.
 It includes guidelines for what authentic Christians reserve for marriage.
 This resource fits well in when you are covering the Sexuality category.

-... was a recent separate post on this site a few weeks ago.
 I make it a point to provide a copy of this for each couple I counsel, whether or not they are already sexually involved or not.
-There is also a webpage with the same material here.

 Subtitled: A Guide for Engaged and Newlywed Couples

-This is a book , by Clifford and Joyce Penner, is from my Premarriage Reading List.
+This is a book by Clifford and Joyce Penner.
 It's a must-have for engaged or newly married couples, whether or not they think they are competent in the ways of sex.
-While I don't discuss it in any detail with the couple, at the first session I do strongly advise them to buy it and start reading it.
-This way provides some good background for the Sexuality category which I generally cover in the last session.
+While I don't discuss it in detail with the couple, at the first session I do strongly advise them to buy it and start reading it.
+This provides a good background for the Sexuality category that I usually leave for the last session.

-... is an extremely valuable biblical passage IF rightly understood.
+It's impossible to do a good job of Christian premarriage counseling without including this biblical passage.
 But it's dangerous if not rightly understood.
-Anyway, this link is an extraction from a sermon I preached on Marriage and Divorce.
+So check out this link, which is an extraction from a sermon I preached on Marriage and Divorce.
 I strongly encourage you to check out this link before bringing up Ephesians 5 with your couple.

 Hope you find these resources helpful.